PERSPECTIVE LIVING MAGAZINE

 “The least we can do is abandon the vision that portrays the journey as a consumer product.
 And go back to thinking about it, living it.”

-New Travel around the world: A few examples
+Transformational travel around the world: A few examples

 The Transformational Travel Council is on a global mission to help create a more conscious approach to travel.
 By helping us change our focus to a more holistic or inclusive one.
 Plus, by enabling changes in the way we travel, live and behave with each other and the planet.

-California-based Earthtones is one of the newer sustainable, regenerative and transformative travel companies.
+California-based Earthtones is one of the newer sustainable, regenerative and transformational travel companies.
 It invites us to change the question ‘where shall we go,’ to ‘why should we travel?’
 The company has a network of nature guides, conservation experts, local experts and destination specialists.
 “Recent times have taught us so much.
 How travel is a privilege, how nature nourishes our well-being.
 And how awe, wonder, and transformation are not exclusive to remote, far-flung destinations,” founder and CEO Justin Randolph said.
 “But, they can be found in our backyards and the ‘nearby faraway’ places.
 Places all around us that we hardly knew existed, had we only looked the right way….To us, it all begins by asking ourselves ‘Why’ instead of ‘Where,’ when it comes to travel.”

-Meanwhile, larger institutions such as the World Travel and Tourism Council (WTTC) are providing novel solutions.
+Meanwhile, larger institutions such as the World Travel and Tourism Council (WTTC) are providing novel transformational travel solutions.
 Take their Destination Stewardship framework for a shift in focus for destination authorities.
 It is based on smart use of shared resources.
 When local communities and travellers work together instead of pursuing self-interest, everyone wins, the council says.
 It believes that the travel sector ‘can and should make a positive contribution to the communities on which it depends.
 While protecting cultural and natural heritage.’

 “Recent times have taught us so much.
 How travel is a privilege, how nature nourishes our well-being.
 And how awe, wonder, and transformation are not exclusive to remote, far-flung destinations.”